mmport80/JavascriptFinanceBook/manuscript/chapter14.md

 The program parses a CSV file of transactions in the usual way, and then we have to convert each row object into an immutable map in order to excise all mutable data.

-The CSV file has four columns, called 'Date', 'Symbol', 'Issue_Description' and 'Transaction'.

 ![Transactions Table](images/14_transactions_table.png)

 ~~~~~~~~